kanow/operations/Documentation/Configuration/Statistics/Index.rst

 .. important::

    Do not remove the table with data from the template!
+   :html:`<table data-chart="operationsChart-{contentObjectData.uid}" class="operationsChart-{contentObjectData.uid} dataset">`
    They is used to generate the data in chart.
    Hide the table with css.

 .. tip::